duonghieu2907/Song-search-from-melody/README.md

 4. The top **matching results are returned**.

 ## Crawling Audio from YouTube
-The system can **extract audio** from YouTube videos:
+The system cannot extract audio automatically.
+We perform the process separately and then add the data into the system manually:
-- Download YouTube videos.
+- Get the links to YouTube videos.
-- Extract audio and convert it to WAV.
+- Extract audio from the links and convert it to WAV.
 - Process and index audio for search.

 ## Future Improvements